crazycapivara/openweathermapy/README.md

 Development

 # Installation
-At the moment just copy *openweatherimapy folder* to your python *site-packages folder* or into your *project folder*.
+At the moment just copy *openweathermapy folder* to your python *site-packages folder* or into your *project folder*.

 *setup.py* will be added ... soon